joshua-a-lucas/Rumble-MicrosoftSentinel/README.md

  * **Analytic Rules**:
     * Alerts when new assets are discovered on the network
     * Alerts when a high value asset as been modified at the network level  (e.g. new IP addresses, exposed ports, etc).

+This solution was developed entirely using Bicep, so you can re-use the resource declarations and other components in [mainTemplate.bicep](mainTemplate.bicep) as a reference for your own Microsoft Sentinel solutions.

 ## Deployment
 >**Note:** The Rumble Network Discovery data connector uses [Azure Functions](https://azure.microsoft.com/pricing/details/functions/) to ingest asset information and alerts into Microsoft Sentinel, as well as [Key Vault](https://azure.microsoft.com/en-us/pricing/details/key-vault/) to securely store secrets, which may result in additional charges for your Azure subscription.